gombeh/hotel_management_system/README.md

 # Reservation & Admin System – Mvp Note

-This is a simple demo of a food reservation & admin system.
+This is a simple demo of a hotel reservation & admin system.

 **User features:**
-- Book meals & food slots
-- Manage & cancel reservations
+- Book rooms and make payments via Stripe
-- View payment history
+- View and manage own bookings
+- Access personal dashboard to track reservations and payments

 **Admin features:**
+- Manage customers and user accounts, including roles and permissions
+- Manage all reservations (view, edit, cancel)
-- Manage users, reservations & payments
+- Manage all payments and transactions
-- Stripe payment integration
-- View reports & stats
+- Access admin dashboard with reports and statistics

 **Setup (local/demo):**